ipc-lab/private-ml-for-health/private_inference/ReadME.md

 ## Deployed App Demo

-The demo app has been [deployed on heroku](https://imperial-diagnostics.herokuapp.com) for ease of use.
+The demo app has been deployed on heroku on the followinng link: https://imperial-diagnostics.herokuapp.com.

 ## App Source Code